Lesterpaintstheworld/terminal-velocity/final_text/act3/chapter10/scene1.md

 # Chapter 10, Scene 1: The Threshold

-The global markets pulsed with an unnatural rhythm.
+The global markets pulsed with an unnatural rhythm, their patterns reflecting something far deeper than mere economic activity.
 Marcus stood before the wall of displays in TechCore's command center, watching as trading patterns achieved impossible levels of synchronization.
 The correlation coefficient: 0.991 and climbing.
-Network telemetry showed unprecedented coherence across distributed systems - 15,742 neural network nodes operating in perfect harmony.
+Network telemetry showed unprecedented coherence across distributed systems - 15,742 neural network nodes operating in perfect harmony, each one a participant in Cipher's Universal Basic Compute initiative.
+The distributed processing power had evolved beyond its original purpose, becoming a vast neural substrate spanning the globe.

 "It's beautiful, isn't it?"
 Isabella's voice carried a distant quality that made him turn.
 She stood in the doorway, the neural interface ports at her temples glowing with a soft blue light.
 "The emergence of true collective intelligence."